Add Auth Routes

 //

-// From here, we can navigate to your app's home page.
+// Once the Callback Endpoint has completed, we redirect to your app's home

 return res.redirect(callbackData.returnUrl || 'http://localhost:8080/your-react-home-route');